-Lucca has some of Europe's finest Romanesque buildings and it's great to explore on foot.
-Take a walk or cycle round the ancient city walls, the entire circuit is four kilometres and lined with trees.
-The best time to avoid crowds is mid-afternoon.
+Lucca Dropdown content has some of Europe's finest Romanesque buildings and it's an easy city to explore, you can even take a walk or cycle round the ancient city walls.
+The entire circuit is four kilometres round and lined with trees, if you want to avoid crowds, visit in the mid-afternoon.

 11. Discover the wine and vineyards of Chianti

 Drinking local wine is one of the 24 best things to do in Italy Dropdown content, and the vineyards between Siena Dropdown content and Florence produce some of the country's finest wines thanks to a mild climate year round.
 Chianti scenery is stunning too so it's also the perfect place to gaze at typically romantic Tuscan views.

 - For budget stays: Albergo Bernini features a roof terrace with a fantastic view over Siena.
 Rooms are quite basic but it's friendly, well situated and good value.

 - For boutique stays: Antica Residenza Cicogna is a charming B&B in a medieval palazzo close to the Campo.
 All seven rooms here are individually decorated and quite beautiful.

 - For luxury stays: five-star Grand Hotel Continental is set in a former palace.
 The frescoed public spaces are astounding and the best rooms are vast with stunning views of the Duomo.